CatherineLi0531/OpenRace/website/docs/doc-pta-arch.md

 intercept any function call in the program and handle it differently; **Memory Model** handles the creation of the static objects, different memory models handles object creation differently.
-E.g., Field-Insensitive Memory Model (`FIMemModel.h`) simply creates one object node for the object while Field-Sensitive Memory Model (`FSMemModel.h`) creates one object node for each field of the object.
+E.g., Field-Insensitive Memory Model (`FIMemModel.h`) simply creates one object node for the object, while Field-Sensitive Memory Model (`FSMemModel.h`) creates one object node for each field of the object.
 Finally, **Solver** takes the constraint graph as the input and computes the final result.